-- 75 PBIL, POOL, CHIO, SANO, HERT) with one site (BRST) in the south.
-Two sites are in northern England (WEAR, LOFT), two in Scotland (LERI, BRAE) with one site in central Europe (ZIM2).
-All sites are equipped with GPS+GLONASS receivers.
-Note that sites CAMO, LERI and ZIM2 sites replace CAMB, LERW and ZIMM respectively, which were used by Penna et al. (2015), to allow for use of GLONASS data recorded at the former set of sites. - Aside from the addition of GLONASS data, an important difference to the study of Penna et al. (2015) is the shift in time period from 2007.0-2013.0 to 2010.0-2014.0.
-This shift provides sufficient GLONASS data following the upgrade of many 80 receivers to track GLONASS from 2009 that followed the restoration of the GLONASS constellation finished in March 2010 (24 SVs).
-Despite this covering a shorter time span, the length of continuous observations at each site (minimum availability of 95% through the dataset) exceeds the recommended ~ 1000 days of continuous observations (4 years with 70% availability) (Penna et al., 2015).
-The selected time period is fully covered by a complete and homogeneous set of reprocessed orbit and - 85 clock products.
+Penna et al. (2015) validated GPS-derived estimates of OTL for geophysical interpretation while Bos et al. (2015) followed the previous study to analyse OTL displacements in western Europe.
+As previously stated, to quality control our analysis we decided to follow the validation approach and study region of Penna et al. (2015), but extended it to include GLONASS and GPS+GLONASS solutions.
+Aside from the addition of GLONASS data, an important difference to the original studies is the shift in time period from 2007.0-2013.0 to 2010.0-2014.0.
+This shift provides sufficient GLONASS data following the upgrade of many receivers to track GNSS from 2009.
+Despite this covering a shorter time span, the length of continuous observation within each site (minimum availability of 0.95 through dataset) exceeds the recommended 1000 days of continuous observations (4 years with 0.7 availability) (Penna et al., 2015).
+Additionally, selected time period is fully covered by a complete set of reprocessed orbit and clock products.